MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/event.md

 * Class attribute: [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)
   `this.commandsString`

-This is a comma-separated list of [[bot commands|Commands#bot-commands]] that will be executed when the Event is triggered.
+This is a comma-separated list of [bot commands](../commands/bot_commands.md) that will be executed when the Event is triggered.
 A comma-separated list of bot commands that will be executed when the Event is ended can also be included, with both sets separated by a forward slash (`/`).
 If no ended commands are desired, then the forward slash can be omitted from the cell.
 If no triggered commands are desired but ended commands are, the forward slash should be the